 Menyuan Hui Autonomous County is also spelled as “Mongyon Hui Autonomous County“.
-It is located in the northeast of Qinghai Province, and adjacent to Gansu Province to the east and north.
+It is located in northeast of Qinghai Province, and adjacent to Gansu Province to east and north.

 Menyuan has rich tourism resources and unique folk customs.
-The magnificent Grand Canyon; appreciate the customs of plateau pastures, ethnic embroidery and other multi-ethnic cultures.
+Magnificent Grand Canyon; appreciate customs of plateau pastures, ethnic embroidery and other multi-ethnic cultures.

-Best time to travel Summer and autumn; July and August are the seasons for rape-flower blossoms .
+Best time to travel From May to October; July and August are seasons for rape-flower blossoms

 Local climate Plateau continental climate